SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 #### Handling interpolated values
 The interpolated values are an artefact of the preprocessing logic in the starting kit.
-The starting kit contains one observation for each 5-minute time step but the real data is not going to be in this format.
-The organisers announced that the input data will contain arbitrary time gaps.
 Therefore I decided to NOT include interpolated data points because of the evaluation metric (squared error in future window).
 Including interpolated values would encourage the model to learn to continue the interpolation to the next real data point but this next real data point will obviously not be available when considering future data!
 {% include image.html url="/img/EC/remove_interpolations.jpg" description="<small>Removing Interpolations</small>" %}

 #### Handling zero values
 Zero values occur frequently in the training data (about one in three data points) and require a special treatment.
-The huge amount of zero values was captured by defining two types of targets, targets for regular (non-zero) values and the probability of zero values.
+The huge amount of zero values is captured by defining two types of targets, targets for regular (non-zero) values and the probability of zero values.
 The combined forecast is the probability of a non-zero value times the forecasted non-zero value which corresponds to the regression target in expectation.
 {% include image.html url="/img/EC/split_into_2_series.jpg" description="<small>Split time series into a 2 series, one for zero values (0/1), one for regular values[0,1]</small>" %}

 #### Handling missing values
-Missing values are interpolated before doing the preprocessing, this will result in those data points being ignored in the model fitting.
+Missing values are interpolated before doing the preprocessing, this results in those data points being ignored in the model fitting.

 #### Scaling, transform and augment data
 Neural networks work better when the inputs are in a fixed range.
-Techniques like batch-norm handle inputs/internal network covariates that have varying ranges but it is likely to be better if we control the normalization of the inputs.
+Techniques like batch-norm handle inputs/internal network covariates that have varying ranges but it is likely to be better if the inputs are normalized.
 The input series were normalized to [0, 1] after exclusion of the outliers.
-I also augmented this normalized data by containing lags of the input, changes in input time steps and by adding a binary mask to indicate if the input data point was missing.
+I also augmented this normalized data by containing lags of the input, changes in input time steps and by adding a binary mask to indicate if the input data point is a missing value.
 The way the loss is formulated can heavily impact the performance of the model.
 Benchmarks showed that predicting the change versus the last non missing value works significantly better than predicting next values.
 This simple change biases the model to predict no change and reserve modeling capacity to focus on true factors of variation.
 Incorporating features of the time of the day also showed to help benchmarks significantly.
 These include periodical features on the hour, day, week and year.
 Features are calculated by a polar transformation.
-Series that are zero / missing for most of the individual series will be treated differently, this is further discussed in the deep learning model section.
+Series that are zero / missing for most of the individual series will be treated differently, this is further discussed in the input of the deep learning model.

 #### Input Deep Learning Model
 Not all the time series are used to feed the deep learning model.
 The time series are subdivided in valid and invalid data, based on the number of missing values.
 Series consisting of more than 90% of missing values in the train phase are considered invalid.
 However, the status (valid/invalid) can change in the validation phase.
 Three possible scenarios are considered (displayed as 1, 2 and 3 in following figures).